 The Curvature shader is an easy way to add detail and realism to your shaders.
 In this short tutorial, we will use the Curvature shader to create a wear and tear shading effect.
 It will be used to represent where the edges of a hard surface are scraped on the model of a mech.
 Notice in the image above how the edges of the paint appear worn off, exposing the metal underneath.

 |The shader used in this scene can be downloaded here.|

-A Layer shader is used to layer two different Standard shaders.
-We will use one Standard shader for the top metal paint layer (green) and another Standard shader to represent the exposed metallic surface underneath.
+A Layered shader is used to layer two different Standard shaders.
+We will use one Standard shader for the top green paint layer (green) and another Standard shader to represent the exposed metallic surface underneath.

-- Create a Layer shader and connect it to the Arnold Beauty port.
+- Create a Layered Shader and assign it to the object.

-- Create a Standard shader and rename it Green Paint.
-Connect it to Layer 1 of the Layer shader.
+- Create a Standard Surface shader and rename it Green Paint.

-- Create another Standard shader and rename it Metal.
-Connect it to Layer 2 of the Layer shader.
+- Create another Standard Surface shader and rename it Metal.

 - Connect a Noise shader to the radius of a Curvature shader (bias and multiply will work too).
 Experiment with different noise settings to get the look that you want.
 Don't forget that you can connect a Color Correct shader to the Noise shader to further refine the appearance of the 'worn' look.

 - Connect the aiCurvature shader to the Transparency attribute of the layered shader.
 This will control the blending between the two Standard Surface shaders.

 - In the example images below, the Bias parameter of the Curvature shader has been increased and exaggerated to better demonstrate the effect.

 - Increasing the number of Curvature samples reduces noise and gives a better quality result.